The Man with the Iron Heart (film): Production

 The film is based on Laurent Binet's novel HHhH about Operation Anthropoid, the assassination of Nazi leader Reinhard Heydrich in Prague.
 The title is an acronym for Himmlers Hirn heißt Heydrich ("Himmler's brain is called Heydrich"), a quip about Heydrich said to have circulated in Nazi Germany.
 Cédric Jimenez directed the film based on the script he co-wrote with David Farr and Audrey Diwan, which was financed by Légende Films, Adama Pictures, Echo Lake Entertainment and FilmNation Entertainment.
 Alain Goldman and Simon Istolainen produced the film.
 Principal photography on the film began on 14 September 2015 in Prague and Budapest, and concluded on 1 February 2016.
-On 28 October 2015, The Weinstein Company acquired the American distribution rights to the film.
-However, due to their bankruptcy soon after, the film was never released in the United States.
+In October 2015, the Weinstein Company acquired U.S. distribution rights to the film.
+While never theatrically released in the United States due to the company's bankruptcy in 2018, the film was made available on digital media on January 28, 2025 by Paramount Pictures and TWC's successor-in-interest Spyglass Media Group.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 67% based on 9 reviews, with an average rating of 5.83/10.

 Boyd van Hoeij of The Hollywood Reporter wrote: "Finally less a two-stories-for-the-price-of-one situation than essentially two films of about an hour each, this is nonetheless a visually impressive Hollywood calling card for Jimenez, who almost manages to overcome the material’s structural weaknesses with impressive directorial verve."